 Photo proof of delivery capture is a newer method used for deliveries.
 Photo capture found great relevance due to many health and safety concerns during the pandemic.
 Photo proof of delivery capture provides more flexibility for the customer than an electronic signature.
 It is completely contactless, so customers can safely receive their packages without worrying about contact with other individuals.
 The photo also provides benefits to customers, allowing them to see exactly when and where the package was placed, saving time and unnecessary confusion.
 Customers can also see exactly what condition the package was in when it was delivered.
 This helps delivery companies maintain a strong reputation for package care.

 Proof of delivery capture is most powerful when it is used in conjunction with other delivery tools.
 ETA alerts are a great way to notify customers of estimated times and dates that their delivery will arrive.
 Customers are able to plan around this delivery window.
 If a signature is required for delivery, ETA alerts will help ensure that the customer will be present to provide the required information.
 Later, proof of delivery documentation can be automatically emailed out to the necessary parties.
-This streamlined process provides accountability and proof of delivery documentation while reducing paper costs and increasing customer service.
+This streamlined process provides accountability and documentation while reducing paper costs and increasing customer service.